kencx/source/content/til/2026-03-10-gitlab-manual-job-control.md

 +++
-title = "The difference between optional and blocking manual jobs in GitLab CI" date = "2026-03-10" updated = "2026-03-10"
+title = "The difference between optional and blocking manual jobs in GitLab CI" date = "2026-03-10" updated = 2026-03-31

 [taxonomies]
 tags = ["gitlab", "ci/cd"]
 +++

 To create an optional job in GitLab CI, add `when: manual` to the job configuration.
-However, the location of `when: manual` determines the type of manual job created:
+Note that the location of `when: manual` determines the type of manual job created:

 - If defined outside `rules`, the job will default to `allow_failure: true`,